-Black Hills and its Subsidiaries will comply with Statement of Financial Accounting Standards No. 133 ("SFAS 133"), "Accounting for Derivatives Instruments and Hedging Activities," or other standards relating to accounting for derivative transactions as are adopted and implemented by the Financial Accounting Standards Board ("FASB").
+Black Hills and its Subsidiaries will comply with Statement of Financial Accounting Standards No. 133 ("SFAS 133"), "Accounting for Derivatives Instruments and Hedging Activities," adopted and implemented by the Financial Accounting Standards Board ("FASB").
 The Hedge Instruments and Anticipatory Hedges approved hereunder will qualify for hedge accounting treatment under the current FASB standards in effect and as determined at the date such Hedge Instruments or Anticipatory Hedges are entered into.
+Black Hills also requests authority to enter into Hedge Instruments and Anticipatory Hedges which may not qualify for hedge accounting treatment under the relevant accounting standards.

-30 b.
+b.
 Financing Subsidiaries